How to add Java arguments to CloudBees CI?

 Traditional Platform

-This is the default way to run Jenkins if you installed Jenkins using system packages.
+This is the default way to run CloudBees CI if you installed it using packages provided by CloudBees.

-To pass Java arguments to Jenkins, you need to change the Jenkins service configuration file.
+To pass Java arguments to CloudBees CI, you need to change the CloudBees CI service configuration file.
 You might require elevated privileges to be able to modify this file.

 For CloudBees CI on traditional platforms - operations center, you can find this file under: